-Sarah J. Erickson received her Psy.D. in Clinical Psychology from the Minnesota School of Professional Psychology.
+Sarah J. Erickson (she/her) received her Psy.D. in Clinical Psychology from the Minnesota School of Professional Psychology.
 She completed her internship and postdoctoral fellowship at the University of Massachusetts Amherst.
 Sarah has a broad range of experience having worked in inpatient, community mental health, and college settings.
 Her theoretical orientation integrates psychodynamic, developmental, cognitive behavioral, narrative, multicultural, and systems theories; however, she believes that the relationship is the most important aspect of therapy.
-Sarah has particular interest in work that encompasses identity development and the intersections of identity, white privilege, trauma, adjustment, anxiety, family dysfunction, self-care, depression, and sexual orientation, and assistance with the integration of newly diagnosed mental illness into one's self-concept.
+Sarah has particular interest in work that encompasses identity development and the intersections of identity, white identity, trauma, adjustment, anxiety, family dysfunction, self-care, depression, and sexual orientation, and assistance with the integration of newly diagnosed mental illness into one's self-concept.

 Program Director for Mental Health Promotion